Some days your sciatic nerve pain may be just a dull ache. Other days sciatic pain is constant, sharp and has you looking everywhere for relief.

 There are different reasons why cold therapy helps to reduce the pain and inflammation of sciatica:

-- Lessens painful sensations – When nerves first get hurt, they let the body know by sending out sensations that are sharp, tingling and painful.
+- Lessens painful sensations – When nerves first start to hurt, they let the body know by sending out sensations that are sharp, tingling and painful.
 Cold therapy decreases the sensations that nerves send out.

 - Numbs the area – Blood vessels shrink when they get colder, making it more difficult for blood to get through.
 This causes numbness so you’re less likely to feel pain or have muscle spasms.